seungrokj/ai_sprint_paris/guide_4_developing_vllm/README.md

 git clone https://github.com/vllm-project/vllm.git
 ```

-## Install your vllm version instead of the provided reference
+## Install your vLLM local version instead of the provided reference

 The vLLM docker container already has a reference `vllm` installed, which is used as a baseline for evaluation.
 However, it is not practical to modify it locally.